Uniswap/docs/SDK_versioned_docs/version-2.0.0/reference/05-trade.md

 Returns the maximum amount of the input token that should be spent on the trade, given the slippage tolerance.

-Useful when constructing a transaction for a trade of type `EXACT_OUT`.
+Useful when constructing a transaction for a trade of type `EXACT_OUTPUT`.

 # Static methods